King Donald I, (Domnall mac Alpin) succeeded his brother Kenneth, as King of Scotland in 858 and reigned until his death in 863.

 Writers, Thomas Owen Clancy and Barbara Crawford, The Formation of the Scottish Kingdom describe the Scottish Chronicle as, “a dynastic chronicle of the kings, a contemporary or near-contemporary account of the combined kingdom of Dal Riata and the Picts…”

-The Chronicle tells us that King Donald I died on 13 April 862 in palicio Cinnbelathoir, a site which remains unidentified.
+The Chronicle tells us that King Donald I died on 13 April 862 in palicio Cinnbelathoir, a site that remains unidentified.
 Later accounts record his death at Rathinveramon (“the fort at the mouth of the [Perthshire] River Almond.”)

 Oxford Dictionary of National Biography